 OSHA 10 training benefits include:

-- Training promotes a culture of safety through peer training.
-OSHA authorized trainers are typically people who have done the hands-on work
+- Promotes a culture of safety through peer training with those who have done the hands-on work, typically OSHA authorized trainers

 - Training is intended to be participatory, using hands-on activities

 - Trainers are able to tailor the training topics based on specific needs of their audience

 - Training is available in languages other than English (Spanish, Polish, etc.)